StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Experiments

 \subsection{Main Results}

 \paragraph{Offline Video Evaluation.}

-In Table~\ref{tab:offline_eval}, StreamingTOM achieves the best overall performance among all streaming systems, regardless of whether they require training.
+In Table~\ref{tab:main_eval}, StreamingTOM achieves the best overall performance among all streaming systems, regardless of whether they require training.
 Our training-free method reaches an average of \textbf{63.8}, surpassing the strongest training-free baseline StreamMem~\citep{yang2025streammem} at 63.1 and outperforming training-based Dispider-7B.
-StreamingTOM demonstrates consistently strong performance across individual benchmarks, achieving \textbf{59.9} on VideoMME-Overall, \textbf{67.9} on MLVU, and \textbf{63.7} on EgoSchema, consistently outperforming the training-free baseline StreamMem.
+StreamingTOM demonstrates strong performance across individual benchmarks, achieving \textbf{59.9} on VideoMME-Overall, \textbf{67.9} on MLVU, and \textbf{63.7} on EgoSchema.
 Within VideoMME splits, StreamingTOM excels particularly on Long and Medium subsets while showing comparable performance on Short videos, demonstrating robust capability across different temporal scales.
-These results clearly show that under the same backbone and protocol, StreamingTOM sets a new SOTA for streaming video understanding despite being training-free.
+These results clearly show that under the same backbone and evaluation protocol, StreamingTOM sets a new SOTA for streaming video understanding despite being entirely training-free.

 Beyond streaming comparisons, StreamingTOM surpasses offline compression methods that use 32-frame clips on the same backbone, outperforming HoliTom~\citep{shao2025holitom}, VisionZip~\citep{yang2025visionzip}, and DyCoke~\citep{tao2025dycoke} on VideoMME-Overall and EgoSchema.
 This demonstrates that streaming-designed methods, by processing frames causally at 0.5/0.2 fps, adaptively cover longer temporal spans than offline methods constrained to fixed 32-frame clips.